buildout/buildout/zc.recipe.egg_/README.txt

 python
     The name of a section defining the Python executable to use.
     This defaults to buildout.

-unzip
-   The value of this option must be either true or false.
-If the value is true, then the installed egg will be unzipped.
-Note that this is only effective when an egg is installed.
-If a zipped egg already exists in the eggs directory, it will not be unzipped.

 scripts
    Control which scripts are generated.
 The value should be a list of